 (3) Gearing.
 To respond to racer complaints that the 2019 Husqvarna FC450 did not jump up into the powerband quickly enough, both KTM and Husqvarna swapped last year’s 48-tooth rear sprocket for a 49 in 2020.

 (4) Mechanical parts.
 The Pankl connecting rod now has a true-to-life bronze top-end rod bushing replacing last year’s coated steel bushing.
 The rocker arm’s architecture has been redesigned to reduce inertia on the intake and exhaust valves.
 The piston has stronger bridge-box reinforcements under the piston’s dome and a CNC-machined and hard-anodized ring groove.
 Plus, the piston’s skirt has been ground down to remove 0.01mm to allow the piston to expand outward more to reduce thrust action on the cylinder sidewalls.
-If you want a more detailed explanation of the 2020 engine modifications, turn to the 2020 KTM test on page 32.
+If you want a more detailed explanation of the 2020 engine modifications, click here for the 2020 KTM 450SXF test.

 Q: WHAT DID WE HATE?